 Under the terms of a Loan Agreement dated December 10, 2018, Osisko Gold Royalties Ltd. ("Osisko") has provided the Company with a \$2 million (the "Principal Amount") loan.
 The loan has a maturity date of 18 months from the date of issue and interest is payable on the Principal Amount at a rate per annum that is equal to LIBOR plus 8.5%, compounded monthly.
-During the quarter the maturity date of the loan was extended for an additional 6 months to 24 months and the interest rate reduced by 1% at the request of the lender.
+During the year the maturity date of the loan was extended for an additional 6 months to 24 months and the interest rate reduced by 1% at the request of the lender.
 Accrued interest shall be payable at maturity.
-As at June 30, 2020, the loan balance includes deferred financing fees of \$13,723 (December 31, 2019 - \$51,806) and accrued interest of \$348,905 (December 31, 2019 - \$240,193).
+As at September 30, 2020, the loan balance includes deferred financing fees of \$Nil (December 31, 2019 - \$51,806) and accrued interest of 405,000 (December 31, 2019 - \$240,193).
 At the lender's election, the Principal Amount may be converted into a 1% NSR on the La Fortuna gold project.
-In addition, at the sole discretion of the lender, the maturity date of the loan could be advanced earlier than 18 months subject to providing 60 days' notice to the Company while the loan is outstanding.
+In addition, at the sole discretion of the lender, the maturity date of the loan is outstanding.
 The loan is secured by substantially all of the assets of the Company.
 The Company has also issued 200,000 common share purchase warrants (the "Warrants") to the lender.
 Each Warrant entitles Osisko to acquire one common share at a price of \$0.30 during the term of loan (see note 13).
-The warrants expired in the quarter.
+The warrants expired in the period.